zaneveld/Scheduling/README.md

 ### Planning Tools

+<a href="https://docs.google.com/spreadsheets/d/1vit15cTAab0oFcXShCKY8sVbGLPYlcaVBbu3MyhQ1NU/edit?gid=149408979#gid=149408979" target="_blank" rel="noopener noreferrer"> Scheduling Plan </a> — this Excel sheet holds planning information for courses planned to be on offer by biology but that do not yet appear on the schedule, as well as submitted but not yet approved changes, notes about issues that might necessitate changes, and plans for who will teach what.
+Currently being updated for 2025-2026 school year.

 <a href="https://uwnetid.sharepoint.com/:x:/r/sites/og_stem_time_schedule/_layouts/15/Doc.aspx?sourcedoc=%7B1e131458-660c-44f3-a8ca-e4f92a9d8afd%7D&action=edit&wdenableroaming=1&wdfr=1&wdlcid=en-US&wdorigin=ItemsView&wdhostclicktime=1737764017779&wdredirectionreason=Force_SingleStepBoot&wdinitialsession=b0127d99-1cf6-e397-2998-6dbc03f3f82d&wdrldsc=2&wdrldc=1&wdrldr=ContinueInExcel" target="_blank" rel="noopener noreferrer"> Autumn 2025 Time Schedule </a>

 <a href="https://docs.google.com/spreadsheets/d/1uIv9RwFkafwDJm-eblw2n1BDx5AhW50MxXAIyAPpeTA/edit?usp=sharing" target="_blank" rel="noopener noreferrer"> Time Schedule Metadata </a>
 The time schedule metadata sheet holds metadata about classes and instructors that can be used for manual or automated checks when submitting the Winter or Spring time schedules

-<a href="https://docs.google.com/spreadsheets/d/1vit15cTAab0oFcXShCKY8sVbGLPYlcaVBbu3MyhQ1NU/edit?gid=149408979#gid=149408979" target="_blank" rel="noopener noreferrer"> Scheduling Plan </a>

 ### Scheduling log